tiongsikng/ael_net/README.md

     * train.py - Training file that is called from `main.py`.
 Gets batch of dataloader and contains criterion for loss back-propagation.

 ### Pre-requisites (requirements):
-Check `environment.yml` file, which was generated using `conda env export > environment.yml --no-builds` command.
-Else, check `requirements.txt` file which was generated using `pip list --format=freeze > requirements.txt` command.
-These files are not filtered, so there may be redundant packages.
+Check `requirements.txt` file which was generated using `pip list --format=freeze > requirements.txt` command.
+These files are partially filtered manually, so there may be redundant packages.
 Download dataset (training and testing) from [this link](https://www.dropbox.com/s/bfub8fmc44tvcxb/periocular_face_dataset.zip?dl=0).
 Password is _conditional\_biometrics_.

 ### Training: